 If we are inside a known tonality, C major for instance, the chords may be expressed by their rank with roman numerals : capital letters for major and small ones for minor :

 Another chord notation used by modern scores, especially in jazz, and supposed to simplify the reading, but it is equivalent to the baroque notation : G7 = G dominant 7th chord in root position, C/E = C major triad in first inversion (E is the bottom), F7/E = F 7th chord in third inversion (E is the bottom).

-The score below shows a modern composition in classical (or popular) harmonic style (a simplified passage from “Le Lac” by S. Donval).
+The score below shows a modern composition in classical (or popular) harmonic style (a simplified passage from “Le Lac” by S. Donval, the famous poem of Lamartine).
 You can notice 2 staves, treble clef with melody (chant) performed by right hand and bass clef made up of a series of chords F-C-F (I-V-I).
-One can see/treat this piece either from Harmony or Counterpoint view-point :
+One can see/treat this piece either from Harmony or Counterpoint side :

 Harmony is the art/technique of combining several lines (voices/parts), or adding chords to a theme line.
 We are concerned here by “Tonal Harmony”, as it is has been practiced since the Baroque period (more precisely since late 17th century) : a theme and an accompaniment with chords (only in major/ionian or minor/aeolian modes), more details in §4-5.